 5.0 Procedure:

-The President is charged by the Board of Regents to responsibly manage the affairs of the college in accordance with their wishes and in line with the Federated States of Micronesia enabling legislation that established and authorizes the college.
-A system of standing committees and employee and student organizations are established to allow faculty, staff, students and administrators to participate in the generation of ideas and to discuss and make recommendations on matters relative to the college.
+The President is charged by the Board of Regents to manage the affairs of the college in accordance with the boards wishes and in line with the Federated States of Micronesia enabling legislation that established and authorizes the college.
+A system of standing committees and employee and student organizations is established to allow faculty, staff, students and administrators to participate in the generation of ideas and to discuss and make recommendations on matters relative to the college.
 All committees and organizations are ultimately advisory to the President to assist him in carrying out his responsibilities.

 A. Shared Governance Process The shared governance process occurs through the standing committee structure, Faculty/Staff Senate and Student Body Association.
 These structures are defined in the attached Appendix A. This committee structure and organizations afford broad-based participation in the governance process by all campus constituencies.

 B. Assuring Representation

 Each state campus is to institute the following extension of standing committees: management council, curriculum committee, student services committee, and personnel committee.
 The state campus director is to serve as the chairman of the management council.
-The responsibilities of the management council include that of the planning and finance committee, and membership includes the director, instructional coordinator, student services coordinator, fiscal officer, Faculty/Staff Senate president, Student Body Association president, and a faculty or staff representative depending on whether the F/SS president is a member of the faculty or staff.
-The instructional coordinator is to chair the curriculum committee; the student services coordinator is to chair the student services committee; and secretary or administrative officer to the campus director is to chair the personnel committee.
+The responsibilities of the management council include those of the planning and finance committee, and membership includes the director, instructional coordinator, student services coordinator, fiscal officer, Faculty/Staff Senate president, Student Body Association president, and a faculty or staff representative depending on whether the F/SS president is a member of the faculty or staff.

-These state campus committees are to appoint at least one representative to the main standing committees.
-These representatives have two major responsibilities.
-They are responsible for bringing the state campus faculty, staff, and students’ interests and concerns to the attention of the main standing committees.
-They are also and perhaps especially responsible for bringing the issues that are under consideration of the main standing committees to the attention of the state campus community.

 The Faculty/Staff Senate and Student Body Association are to appoint their representatives to standing committees as appropriate.
 These representatives are responsible for bringing the Senate and SBA’s interests and concerns to the attention of the standing committees and for bringing issues that are under consideration of the standing committees to the attention of the Senate and SBA.